stallion01/WebApp-with-SQLdb/README.md

 # CI-example
-This repository will store code for the continuous integration using Jenkins and Ansible
+This repository stores code for the Java webapp with SQLdb using continuous integration with Jenkins and Ansible

 # Run Sonar Scan